Find a Lender-Approved Local Conveyancer in Cottenham

 Ready to buy a new home?
 Find a law firm approved by your lender.

-Top reasons to let us assist you find a local conveyancing solicitor in Cottenham
+Top reasons to use our service to assist you select a local conveyancing solicitor in Cottenham

-• 3 The mark of a good conveyancing solicitor in Cottenham is quality not quantity.
-The level of service offered by conveyancing "factories" (sometimes 'recommended' by national chain estate agents) sometimes falls short of the high standards of professionalism you would hope for.
+• 2 The mark of a good conveyancing solicitor in Cottenham is quality not quantity.
+The level of service offered by conveyancing "factories" (sometimes 'recommended' by national chain estate agents) often falls short of the level of professionalism you would hope for.

 Recently asked questions about conveyancing in Cottenham

-I purchased a renovated Victorian house in Cottenham.
-Conveyancing solicitor acted for me and Halifax.
-I happened to do a free search for it on the Land Registry database and there are a couple of entries: one for freehold, another for leasehold with the matching property.
-I'd like to know for sure, how can I find out??
+My wife and I purchased a 4 bedroom Edwardian property in Cottenham.
+Conveyancing lawyer acted for me and National Westminster Bank.
+I happened to do a free search for it on the Land Registry database and I saw a couple of entries: one for freehold, the second leasehold under the exact same address.
+I thought I was buying a freehold how can I check?

-You need to assess the Freehold register you have again and check the Charges Register for mention of a lease.
-The best way to be sure that you are also the registered owner of the leasehold and freehold title as well is to check (£3).
-It is not completely unheard of in Cottenham and other locations in the country and poses no real issues for owners other than when they buy they have to account for both freehold and leasehold interests when dealing with mortgage companies.
-You can also enquire as to the position with the conveyancing lawyer who completed the work.
+You need to read the Freehold register you have again and check the Charges Register for mention of a lease.
+The best way to be sure that you are also the registered proprietor of the leasehold and freehold title as well is to check (£3).
+It is not completely unheard of in Cottenham and other areas of the country and poses no real issues for owners other than when they mortgage they have to account for both freehold and leasehold interests when dealing with lenders.
+You can also check the position with your conveyancing lawyer who conducted the purchase.

 Last updated